-When you use the cash method in reports:
+When you use the cash method in reports,

-- Your report will count income and expenses when you receive the payment or pay the bill.
+- your report will count income and expenses when you receive the payment or pay the bill.

-- If you sent an invoice or received a bill but the money hasn’t changed hands yet, your report doesn’t include it in your income and expenses.
+|Important to note: If you've sent an invoice or received a bill, but the money hasn’t changed hands yet, your report won’t include it in your income and expenses.

-When you use the accrual method in reports:
+When you use the accrual method in reports,

 To change the method used on an individual report:

-- Go to Business overview and select Reports (Take me there).
+- Go to Reports (Take me there).